Acide urique | Clinique Omicron Québec

 Causes of hyperuricemia

-Hyperuricemia results from either overproduction of uric acid, under-renal excretion, or a combination of both mechanisms, which is actually the most frequent situation in clinical practice.
-The distinction between these mechanisms guides the choice of hypouricemic treatment.
+Hyperuricemia results either from uric acid overproduction or renal underexcretion, or from a combination of the two, which is in fact the most frequent situation in clinical practice.
+The distinction between these mechanisms guides the choice of hypo-uricemic treatment.

 | Mechanism | Cause | Clinical details |